 I enjoy giving precise details in my recipe posts to lead my readers through any questions.
-If you’re just here for the printable recipe, you can Jump to Recipe to head straight there!
+If you’re just here for the printable recipe, use the Jump to Recipe to head straight there!

-- ALMOND EXTRACT | This is what gives these Crumbl cookie copycat sugar cookie recipe their distinctive flavor.
+- Almond Extract: This gives that classic Crumbl flavor.
 I love using Rodelle Pure Almond Extract.

-- ALL-PURPOSE FLOUR | I use unbleached organic all-purpose flour in my baking, I like the texture it yields.
+- Flour: I use unbleached organic all-purpose flour for the best texture.

 Get the full recipe in the recipe card below.

-How to Make Copycat Crumbl Cookies
+How to Make Copycat Crumbl Sugar Cookies

 Step 1 | Cream butter and sugar